mercadopago/devsite-docs/guides/payments-without-cvv/recurring-charges.en.md

 ## Generate a card token

 After locating the data of the card associated with the customer, use the JavaScript below to tokenize the card using its ID and the security code.
+Tokenization provides a more secure digital payment experience by replacing the credit card number with an alternative number, the token.

 ```javascript